2023 Best Hospitality Management Bachelor's Degree Schools in North Carolina

 Top North Carolina Schools for a Bachelor's in Hospitality Management

-Our 2023 rankings named East Carolina University the best school in North Carolina for hospitality management students working on their bachelor’s degree.
-Located in the small city of Greenville, ECU is a public college with a very large student population.
+Our analysis found East Carolina University to be the best school for hospitality management students who want to pursue a bachelor’s degree in North Carolina.
+Located in the city of Greenville, ECU is a public school with a fairly large student population.

 While working on their Bachelor's Degree, hospitality majors at ECU accumulate an average of around $25,251 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $289.

-Read full report on Hospitality Management at Appalachian State University
+Full Hospitality Management at Appalachian State University Report

 Read full report on Hospitality Management at Campbell University

-Read full report on Hospitality Management at North Carolina Central University
+Full Hospitality Management at North Carolina Central University Report

-The excellent bachelor’s degree programs at High Point University helped the school earn the #5 place on this year’s ranking of the best hospitality management schools in North Carolina.
-Located in the city of High Point, High Point is a private not-for-profit school with a moderately-sized student population.
+A rank of #5 on this year’s list means High Point University is a great place for hospitality management students working on their bachelor’s degree.
+Located in the midsize city of High Point, High Point is a private not-for-profit school with a medium-sized student population.

 Full Hospitality Management at High Point University Report